percona/pmm-doc/docs/get-started/backup/restore_MongoDB_backups.md

     ```
     then copy the resulting file to the new environment.

-    Here's an example of config file content for AWS S3 compatible storage:
+    Here's an example of config file content for AWS S3-compatible storage:

     ```yaml
     storage: